Web Hosting Performance Test: 120 Days of Real Data

 | Staging environment | Bluehost or GoDaddy | $35–72 | $144–180/year | HostGator lacks this |

-Reality check: The difference between “best” and “worst” in my testing was marginal for typical small sites.
-Your optimization (images, caching, plugins) will impact performance 3-4x more than hosting choice.
+Reality check: The difference between best and worst in this testing was marginal for typical small sites.
+Your optimization choices around images, caching, and plugins will affect performance 3–4x more than your hosting choice.

-TL;DR – What I Actually Chose After 120 Days
+TL;DR – What Mitchell Actually Chose After 120 Days

-I moved 18 of my 23 client sites to Bluehost Plus plan ($5.95/month intro → $18.99 renewal for unlimited sites).
-The staging environment and included CDN justified the choice for professional use.
-Cost per site: $1.05/month at renewal.
+Mitchell moved 18 of her 23 client sites to Bluehost Plus plan ($5.95/month intro, then $18.99 per month at renewal for unlimited sites).
+The staging environment and included CDN justified this choice for professional use.
+Cost per site at renewal: $1.05/month.

-I kept 3 simple brochure sites on HostGator where lower renewal price ($8.95 vs $11.99/month) saves money for sites that don’t need CDN or advanced features.
+Mitchell kept 3 simple brochure sites on HostGator because the lower renewal price ($8.95 vs $11.99/month) saves money for sites that do not need CDN or advanced features.

-I moved 1 high-value e-commerce client to WP Engine ($30/month) instead of GoDaddy.
-If paying for managed WordPress, WP Engine offers significantly more for 2x the GoDaddy renewal price.
+Mitchell moved 1 high-value e-commerce client to WP Engine ($30/month) instead of GoDaddy.
+WP Engine is a managed WordPress hosting provider focused on performance and security.
+For managed WordPress, WP Engine offers significantly more value for 2x the GoDaddy renewal price.

-I cancelled my GoDaddy test plan.
-It’s good, but not 2.5x better than Bluehost for my specific needs.
+Mitchell cancelled her GoDaddy test plan.
+GoDaddy performed well, but not 2.5x better than Bluehost for her specific needs.

 Biggest surprise: Support quality mattered less than expected.
-I only needed real support 4 times in 120 days across 3 sites.
+Mitchell needed real support only 4 times in 120 days across 3 sites.
 Most problems were plugin conflicts, not hosting issues.

-Biggest lesson: Image optimization and caching plugins improved speed 3-4x more than choosing the “fastest” host.
-Fix your site before blaming hosting.
+Biggest lesson: Image optimization and caching plugins improved speed 3–4x more than choosing the fastest host.
+Fix your site before blaming your hosting provider.

-I tested from one US location over 4 months with specific use cases (WordPress agency work).
-You’re testing from different locations, at different times, with different needs.
+Mitchell tested from one US location over 4 months with specific use cases related to WordPress agency work.
+You are testing from a different location, at a different time, with different needs.

 Test Sites Configuration

-Important: I created three IDENTICAL WordPress sites to ensure fair comparison.
-Same theme, same plugins, same content, same optimization.
+Important: Mitchell created three identical WordPress sites to ensure a fair comparison.
+All three sites used the same theme, the same plugins, the same content, and the same optimization settings.

 Site A: Bluehost Basic Plan